NethermindEth/wei/langgraph/README.md

 ### Debugging

+#### Using Langfuse for Debugging

+The Langfuse dashboard provides powerful debugging capabilities:

+1. **Trace Explorer**: View all traces with filtering and search
+2. **Trace Details**: Examine the full execution flow of each analysis
+3. **Span Inspection**: Dive into specific operations to see inputs, outputs, and errors
+4. **LLM Call Analysis**: Review prompts, completions, and performance metrics

+#### Local Debugging

+If Langfuse is not configured, the system falls back to local logging:

-Use the trace IDs from LLM calls to track the flow of information through the system.
+- Use the trace IDs from LLM calls to track the flow of information
+- Check the log files for detailed execution information
+- Set the logging level to DEBUG for more verbose output

 ## Extending the System